Carter Lake, Iowa Fire Department

 Medical, Fire or Police Emergencies: 911

-The Carter Lake Fire Department was formed in 1956.
-The original fire station was located on Ninth Street, I block south of Locust.
-In January of 1974, a devastating Fire took place in which all of our Trucks, Gear, Records and Station burned.
+The Carter Lake Fire & EMS Department was formed in 1956.
+The original fire station was located on Ninth Street, 1 block south of Locust.
+In January of 1974, a devastating fire took place in which all of our trucks, gear, records, and station burned.
 In August of 1975, our current station was completed.
-In 2010 we added a full time Fire Coordinator (Paramedic/FF) who works Monday-Friday (7am-3pm).
-Today we average 25 - 35 active volunteers & 1 paid member and answer 450-500 emergency calls a year.
+We added a full time Fire Coordinator (Paramedic/FF) in 2010, who works Monday-Friday (7 am-3 pm).
+Today we average 25-35 active volunteers and 1 paid member and answer 450-500 emergency calls a year.

 How To Become a Member

 We are actively recruiting new members to join our organization.
-Department Brochures & Applications are available at City Hall Monday-Friday (8am-5pm), stop by or call the fire station or click the link provided on this page.
-Return the application to City Hall or call the station and the Chief, Coordinator or another Officer will set up a time to meet with you.
+Department brochures and applications are available at City Hall Monday Friday.
+Return the application to City Hall or call the station at (712) 347-5900, and the Fire Chief, Fire Coordinator, or another officer will meet with you.

 Monthly Meetings / Trainings

-We are also actively recruiting members for our Auxiliary Club.
-If fighting fires or answering ambulance calls is just not your thing, but you still would like to be involved, then this is still a Great way for anyone to be involved for our Department and the Community.
-The Auxiliary assists the Department by providing meals, drinks, or anything else asked of them for us while at calls, meetings or other functions.
+We are, also, actively recruiting members for our auxiliary.
+If fighting fires or answering ambulance calls is just not your thing, then this is still a great way to be involved with our fire department and the community.
+The auxiliary assists the department by providing meals, drinks, etc. at calls, meetings, or other functions.
 They meet monthly or as needed.